 Funding, disclosure and acknowledgments

-This study was supported by the Max Planck Society and by grants from the German Research Foundation awarded to F.S. (…).
+This study was supported by the Max Planck Society and by grants from the German Research Foundation awarded to F.S.
+(SCHL 1969/2-2/5-1).
 The authors declare no competing financial interests.
 We thank all the participants who took part in this study.
 Furthermore, we thank K. Hudl, J. Watson, L. Luettgau and R. Menger for their assistance in recruitment and data acquisition.
 In addition, we thank S. L. Valk for help on designing the figures and helpful comments on an earlier version of the manuscript.

 Author contributions